baorv/l5-tabler/README.md

 ## Customization

-Open tabler.php in config/tabler.php, you can customize some URL, logo, suffix
+Open `tabler.php` in `config/tabler.php`, you can customize some URL, logo, suffix

 ```php
 return [